epsilam/nonisomorphic/README.md

 This is an improved version of a small script used for a school project, originally inspired by a textbook exercise:
 >How many non-isomorphic graphs are there with 4 vertices and 3 edges?

 Usage: call `nonIsomorphicGraphs(v, e)` for `v` vertices and `e` edges in `noniso.py`.
+This will return the adjacency matrices for each of the non-isomorphic graphs, the number of non-isomorphic graphs, as well as the time elapsed.

 The file `srclib.py` contains some useful functions that don't necessarily have anything to do with graph theory but are necessary nonetheless.